-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Body Fluids and Circulation Basics”.
+This set of Class 11 Biology Chapter 18 Multiple Choice Questions & Answers (MCQs) focuses on “Body Fluids and Circulation”.
+These MCQs are created based on the latest CBSE syllabus and the NCERT curriculum, offering valuable assistance for exam preparation.

 1. Which of the following is the most commonly used body fluid?